-Nutcracker made of Hardwood
+Wooden Nutcracker made of various hardwoods

 Nutcracker

-This design is hundreds of years old and cracks any nut very effectively (well to be fully honest its not so good on coconuts).
-The nut is slowly crushed and meats remain whole, while the shells are neatly contained.
-This nutcracker can crack any nut but a coconut.
+Other nuts are slowly crushed and meats remain whole, while the shells are neatly contained.
 The highly sanded wood is a joy to touch while the mechanical action is smooth and effective.
-Each nutcracker is about 4.5 inches wide.

 Nutcracker